notstat/SillyTavern-SwipeModelRoulette/README.md

 # Swipe Model Roulette

 Ever swipe in a roleplay and noticed the swipe was 90% similar to the last one?
-Me too.
+Or maybe you want more swipe variety?
 This extension helps with that.

 ![First swipe example](images/example1.png)
 ![Second swipe example](images/example2.png)